Communications management: The role of communication in management

 The ability to communicate well, both orally and in writing, is a critical managerial skill and a foundation of effective leadership.
 Through communication, people exchange and share information with one another and influence one another's attitudes, behaviors, and understandings.

 Importance of communications management

-It is basically everything and not a simple plan that everyone will follow.
-When you make a plan and get everybody ready, it is possible that you or a point person should be the one dealing with the arrangement all through the aggregate of the task.
+Communications management focuses on the coordination and distribution of information within a project.
+Communication management plans typically outline communication processes, information flows, and the responsibilities of project participants.

 To ensure solid communication management throughout a project, a communication management plan should be created.
 The benefits of a communication management plan are five-fold: